Skip to main content

 Trainability

 The Petit Basset Griffon Vendéen is a lively and enduring hound that brings a lot of energy and loves being active.
 Its cheerful and alert nature makes it a spirited companion that needs both physical and mental activity.
-This breed is intelligent and willing to learn but also shows a certain independence that can sometimes make training challenging.
+This breed is intelligent and willing to learn and shows a certain independence that can sometimes make training challenging.
 Consistency and positive reinforcement are important to maintain its attention and keep it motivated.
 With the right training and sufficient exercise, the Petit Basset Griffon Vendéen develops into an obedient yet strong-willed dog.